orefalo/svelte-splitpanes/README.md

 footer?
 ```

 Any line of the commit message cannot be longer than 100 characters.
-This allows the message to be easier to read on GitHub as well as in various git tools.
+This allows the message to be easy to read on GitHub and various other git tools.

 ###### Type